karlos191/auction_site1/README.md

 - [x] page presenting auction search results, e.g. category links from the main page lead to it
 - [x] whenever the category name is presented, it should be clickable and lead to a page with results presentation
 - [x] the mechanism must take into account premium auctions and presents them first
-- [ ] (optional) a field for entering an auction number or account name: search by number (presents a specific auction), search for a user's auction (presents a list of their auctions)

 ##Bid and buy
 - [x] a logged in user can bid on an auction